As car insurance costs jump, customer satisfaction with auto insurers is plummeting, according to J.D. Power’s 2023 U.S. Auto Insurance Study.

-- Mid-Atlantic (Delaware, District of Columbia, Maryland, New Jersey, Pennsylvania, Virginia and West Virginia): NJM Insurance Co.
-(867)
+- Mid-Atlantic (Delaware, District of Columbia, Maryland, New Jersey, Pennsylvania, Virginia and West Virginia): Erie Insurance (863)

-- New England (Connecticut, Maine, Massachusetts, New Hampshire, Rhode Island and Vermont): Amica Mutual (867)
+- New England (Connecticut, Maine, Massachusetts, New Hampshire, Rhode Island and Vermont): Geico (836)

 Finding the right auto insurer for you

 If you are unhappy with your car insurance company or rate, you have a great reason to shop around.
-Even if you are satisfied but it’s been a few years since you compared rates, you stand to save money by doing so.
+If you are satisfied with your insurer, you still should compare rates to see if you can save money.

-These days, you have two options for shopping around for car insurance: the old-school route of calling multiple insurers or filling out forms on their websites for quotes, or the new-school route of letting a third-party service like The Zebra or Gabi do the legwork for you.
+These days, you have two options for shopping around for car insurance: the old-school route of calling multiple insurers or filling out forms on websites for quotes or the new-school route of letting a third-party service like The Zebra do the legwork for you.

 For more on The Zebra and to learn about other ways to save, read “14 of the Best Money Moves You Can Make in 2023.”